Charles Sanders Peirce: National Academy of Sciences

 "The World on a Quincuncial Projection", 1879.
 Peirce's projection of a sphere onto a square keeps angles true except at four isolated points on the equator, and has less scale variation than the Mercator projection.
 It can be tessellated; that is, multiple copies can be joined continuously edge-to-edge.

 On April 20, 1877, he was elected a member of the National Academy of Sciences.
-Also in 1877, he proposed measuring the meter as so many wavelengths of light of a certain frequency, the kind of definition employed from 1960 to 1983.
+Also in 1877, he proposed measuring the meter as so many wavelengths of light of a certain frequency, the kind of definition employed from 1960 to 1983 and since 2019.

 In 1879 Peirce developed Peirce quincuncial projection, having been inspired by H. A. Schwarz's 1869 conformal transformation of a circle onto a polygon of n sides (known as the Schwarz–Christoffel mapping).

 1880 to 1891

 During the 1880s, Peirce's indifference to bureaucratic detail waxed while his Survey work's quality and timeliness waned.
 Peirce took years to write reports that he should have completed in months.
 Meanwhile, he wrote entries, ultimately thousands, during 1883–1909 on philosophy, logic, science, and other subjects for the encyclopedic Century Dictionary.
 In 1885, an investigation by the Allison Commission exonerated Peirce, but led to the dismissal of Superintendent Julius Hilgard and several other Coast Survey employees for misuse of public funds.
 In 1891, Peirce resigned from the Coast Survey at Superintendent Thomas Corwin Mendenhall's request.